SpecialistsRP/The-Specialists-3.0-25th-Anniversary/Readme.md

       ```

 3. **Overwrite Existing Files:**
-    - When prompted, overwrite existing files to apply the fixes.
+    - When prompted, overwrite existing files.

 4. **Launch the Mod:**
-    - Start Half-Life through Steam.
+    - Restart Steam.
-    - Select The Specialists mod from the game menu.
+    - Select The Specialists mod from the Steam game library.

 ## Features
 - Compatibility fixes for the 25th Anniversary update of Half-Life.